Expensive Vintage Costume Jewelry – A Quick List

 Trifari fruit salad

-The Trifari brand is well known for their fine costume jewelry.
-Their pieces were created with the highest craftsmanship, in order to emulate high end jewelry.
+The Trifari brand is well known for its fine costume jewelry.
+Their pieces were created with the highest craftsmanship to emulate high-end jewelry.

 Most Valuable Jewelry From Trifari